VaishGajaraj/PPPL_2018_Summer_Research_VGajaraj/README.md

 # Models
 This folder contains the raw pickle data that contains my developed models.
-These can be viewed using the Widget Tool
+These can be viewed using the Widget Tool.